Dualism (Indian philosophy): Dvaita philosophy

 The Dvaita Vedanta school of Indian philosophy espouses a dualism between God and the universe by theorizing the existence of two separate realities.
-The first and the more important reality is that Vishnu or Brahman.
-Vishnu is the supreme Self, God, the absolute truth of the universe, the independent reality.
-The second reality is that of dependent but equally real universe that exists with its own separate essence.
+The first and the most important reality is that Vishnu or Brahman is the supreme Self, God, the absolute truth of the universe, the independent reality.
+The second reality is that of dependent but equally real "universe" that exists with its own separate essence.
 Everything that is composed of the second reality, such as individual soul (Jiva), matter, etc. exist with their own separate reality.
-The distinguishing factor of this philosophy as opposed to Advaita Vedanta (monistic conclusion of Vedas) is that God takes on a personal role and is seen as a real eternal entity that governs and controls the universe.
-Because the existence of individuals is grounded in the divine, they are depicted as reflections, images or even shadows of the divine, but never in any way identical with the divine.
-Salvation therefore is described as the realization that all finite reality is essentially dependent on the Supreme.
+The distinguishing factor of this philosophy as opposed to Advaita Vedanta (monistic conclusion of Vedas) is that God takes on a personal role and is seen as a real eternal entity that observes itself as the universe.
+Because the existence of individuals is grounded in the divine, they are depicted as aspects of the divine, but never in any way identical with the divine.
+Salvation therefore is described as the realization that all finite reality is the Supreme.